typestack/routing-controllers/README.md

     ```

     This way compression middleware will be applied only for `getOne` controller action,
-    and will be used *before* action is being executed.
+    and will be executed *before* action execution.

-3. If you want to use middleware on per-controller basis:
+3. If you want to use middleware per-controller:

     ```typescript
     import {Controller, UseBefore} from "routing-controllers";